 New Zealand continues to impose the previously agreed national catch limit for SBT of 420 t (whole weight).
-SBT was introduced into the New Zealand QMS effective 1 October 2004.
-QMS management has advantages including:
+Since 1 October 2004. the commercial share of the national allocation has been allocated as individual transferable quota.
+Key elements of the New Zealand QMS as applied to SBT are: